swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 end
 ```

 [🎬 49] Then I can repeat that for the remaining scopes form fields, with minimal changes.
-I need just a field name to be changed, and the partial name to be rendered, and the rest is just the same.
+I need just a field name to be changed, and the partial name to be rendered, and the rest is just the same, except the `tac` field.

 ```ruby
 # frozen_string_literal: true